Instant asset write-off and temporary full expensing

 Financing your assets can help

-If you’re hoping to take advantage of the instant asset write-off in time but need funding, financing might be an option.
+If you’re hoping to take advantage of these temporary incentives but need funding, financing might be an option.

 The taxation position described is a general statement and does not take into account your specific circumstances.
 It is based on current tax laws and interpretation and should only be used as a guide.
 It does not constitute tax advice and you must seek your own independent tax advice that relevant to your circumstances.